swanson/lagom/_posts/2014-12-19-embracing-the-cloud.md

 - First, pick a theme.
 I went with the excellent [lagom](https://github.com/swanson/lagom) theme
 - Fork it in Github
-- Rename the repo to <gitusername>.github.io
+- Rename the repo to {gitusername}.github.io
 - Edit the theme as required, adding your name and personal data
-- Push back to the repo
+- Push back to the master branch in the repo

 It was so easy, I wondered why the hell I'd been messing around with PHP/MySQL and Apache!